-318. Classroom Organization and Control
+318. Classroom Organization and Control.

-Three hours a week.
-Credit: three quarter hours.
-Topics: modern methods of management; general problems of discipline and punishment; grading and promotion; attendance; daily program; records and reports; State laws that affect the school; relation of the school to the county and state as administrative units; certification and salary schedule; teacher's code of ethics; and State and National Teachers Associations.
+Topics: Modern methods of management; general problems of discipline and punishment; grading and promotion; attendance; daily program; records and reports; State laws that affect the school; relation of the school to the county and state as administrative units; certification and salary schedule; teacher's code of ethics; and State and National Teachers Associations.